-The ECG leads: electrodes, limb leads, chest (precordial) leads, 12-Lead ECG (EKG)
+The ECG leads: Electrodes, limb leads, chest (precordial) leads and the 12-Lead ECG

 The movement of charged particles generates an electrical current.
-In electrocardiology the charged particles are represented by intra- and extracellular ions (Na+, K+, Ca2+).
+In electrocardiology, the charged particles are represented by intracellular and extracellular ions (Na+, K+, Ca2+).
 These ions flow across cell membranes (so that the cell can de- and repolarize) and between cells via gap junctions (so that the depolarization can spread between the cells).

-Electrical potential difference arise as the electrical impulse travels through the heart.
+Electrical potential differences arise as the electrical impulse travels through the heart.
 Electric potential difference is defined as a difference in electric potential between two measurement points.
-In electrocardiology these measurement points are the skin electrodes.
+In electrocardiology, these measurement points are the skin electrodes.
 Thus, the electrical potential difference is the difference in the electrical potential detected by two (or more) electrodes.

-In the previous discussion it was clarified how de- and repolarization generates electrical current.
-It was also explained that the electrical currents are conducted all the way to the skin, because the tissues and fluids surrounding the heart, indeed the entire human body, acts as electrical conductors.
+In the previous discussion, it was explained how depolarization and repolarization generate electrical currents.
+It was also explained that the electrical currents are conducted all the way to the skin, because the tissues and fluids surrounding the heart, indeed the entire human body, act as electrical conductors.
 By placing electrodes on the skin it is possible to detect these electrical currents.
 The electrocardiograph (ECG machine) compares, amplifies and filters the electrical potential differences recorded by the electrodes and presents the results as ECG leads.
 Each ECG lead is presented as a diagram (sometimes called a curve).

 The 12-lead ECG

-At any given instant during the cardiac cycle all ECG leads analyze the same electrical events but from different angles.
+At any given instant during the cardiac cycle, all ECG leads analyze the same electrical events but from different angles.
 This means that ECG leads with similar angles must display similar ECG curves (diagrams).
-For some purposes (e.g diagnosis of some arrhythmias) it is not always necessary to analyze all leads, as the diagnosis can often be established by examining fewer leads.
-On the other hand, for the purpose of diagnosis morphological changes (e.g myocardial ischemia), ability to do so increases as the number of leads increase.
-The 12-lead ECG is a trade-off between sensitivity, specificity and feasibility.
+For some purposes (e.g. diagnosis of some arrhythmias) it is not always necessary to analyze all leads, as the diagnosis can often be established by examining fewer leads.
+On the other hand, for the purpose of diagnosing morphological changes (e.g. myocardial ischemia, ventricular hypertrophy), the ability to do so increases as the number of leads increases.
+The 12-lead ECG is a trade-off between sensitivity, specificity, and feasibility.
 Obviously, having 120 leads (which has been tested in several studies on acute myocardial infarction) would improve sensitivity for many conditions, at the expense of specificity and certainly feasibility.
-The other extreme, using only one lead would allow for diagnosing several arrhythmias but certainly not all and more importantly it would not allow one to diagnose morphological changes in the heart.
-Later on it will become clear as to why multiple leads are necessary to diagnose morphological changes.
+Subsequent chapters will clarify why multiple leads are required to diagnose many morphological changes.

 The ECG paper